TheAlphamerc/flutter_twitter_clone/CONTRIBUTING.md

 ## Rejections

-Pull Request rejections are not a bad thing.
+Pull Request rejections are not bad things.
 It just means you need to fix something.
 Perhaps it is important to define 'rejection' as it is used in this case.
 A rejection is when a Fwitter committer comments on a Pull Request with a comment like 'rejected due to incorrect formatting'.

 ## Contacting Us